RahmatAderemi/Breast-cancer-bulk-RNA-seq/README.md

 # Breast-cancer-bulk-RNA-seq
 Comparing gene expression counts between normal breast tissue and breast cancer subtypes (ER+, ER/PR, HER2+ and TNBC).
+Deciphering which gene sets and pathways are enriched in each subtype.
 Breast cancer is the most commonly diagnosed cancer among Nigerian women.
 It is estimated that 1 in 8 women worldwide will be diagnosed with breast cancer during their lifetime, and Nigeria is no exception, with the disease accounting for around 30-40% of cancers in women.
 The aim of this study is to see which genes are upregulated and downregulated between the normal breast cells and breast cancer cells.

 ## Data acquisition and quality control-